akashggupta/RepData_PeerAssessment1/PA1_template.md

     ## [1] 2304

 ### filling the missiing value
+My strategy for filling in NAs will be to substitute the missing steps with the average 5-minute interval based on the day of the week.
 ``` r
 avgTable <- ddply(clean, .(interval, day), summarize, Avg = mean(steps))
 nadata<- activity[is.na(activity$steps),]